This post may contain affiliate links. Please see our disclosure policy.

 • In a large skillet over medium heat add the chopped bacon and cook bacon for 5-7 minutes, until the bacon is just about cooked through, but not all the way crispy.

-• Add the fresh beans into the pan with the bacon, granulated garlic, onion powder, maple syrup, and coconut aminos.
+• Add the fresh beans into the pan with the bacon, granulated garlic, onion powder, maple syrup, coconut aminos, and a pinch of salt and pepper.
 Stir to combine and place a lid over the pot to steam for 5 minutes until the green beans are fork-tender.

 • Remove the lid, stir the sweet and savory sauce to coat the green beans.